 Good news!
-Gordon is offering a free pilot program for any students who struggle in these ways, including students with Aspergers, non-verbal learning disability, traumatic brain injury, social anxiety, or any other concerns that cause challenges in this area.
+Gordon is offering a free program for any students who struggle in these ways, including students with Aspergers, non-verbal learning disability, traumatic brain injury, social anxiety, or any other concerns that cause challenges in this area.

 The purpose of this program is to provide a flexible support system that includes academic assistance, career planning, independent living skills, counseling, peer mentoring, and social events and instruction.
 The goal of the project is to determine the effect of this type of service on an overall positive college experience and to determine which services are most helpful to students.

 If you are interested in signing up for the program, you can do so through the course registration section of GC101.
 There is no cost to be part of this program.